isiksalihhh/Decoders/README.md

 # Decoders
 String Decoder is a utility library for decoding various encoded string formats.
-It includes auto-detection of encoding types and decoding methods for Base64, URL, HTML, Unicode, and more.
+It includes auto-detection of encoding types and decoding methods for Base64, URL, HTML, Unicode.

 #Using